tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/扩缩容/伸缩活动失败_intl_en.md

 Unlike a **canceled scaling activity**, a **failed scaling activity** is not acceptable.

 ## How to Check the Failed Scaling Activities?
-You can check them at [Scaling Activity Details](https://intl.cloud.tencent.com/document/product/377/3804).
+You can check them at [Viewing Scaling Activities](https://intl.cloud.tencent.com/document/product/377/3804).
 You can configure notification policy to be informed of the failure of scaling activities at the earliest possible time.

 ## Why Does a Scaling Activity Fail?